Dubai airport chief says passengers top pre-pandemic level

 This year, 275,000 flights went through DXB, up 159% from 2021.

-The widespread lifting of virus restrictions in Dubai triggered a rapid increase in air travel demand, filling Dubai’s hub.
-Griffiths says that has also contributed positively to the city’s economy
+The widespread lifting of pandemic restrictions in Dubai triggered a rapid increase in air travel demand, filling Dubai’s hub.
+Griffiths says that has also contributed positively to the city’s economy.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.